lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 ## Executable Files

 An exactuable is an app file that runs on computers.
 Executables have a ```.exe``` file extension.
 Executables are generally safe to run if you know where they came from.
 But it is not uncommon for people to take advantage of those who know nothing of file extensions, and trick them into running an executable with viruses.
 So be wary of these files when pirating.
 If you intended to download a video or audio clip, and instead get a file with ```.exe``` at the end, DELETE IT.
-Unless it's the product of a mistake you made, it is almost certainly a virus.
+It is almost certainly a virus.
 Never run executables that you don't trust.
 In general, if you dont recognize a file extension, look it up to make sure it is the media type you intended to download.
-For example, video files will almost always have ```.mp4``` and ```.mkv``` file extensions, NEVER ```.exe```.
+For example, video files will almost always have ```.mp4```, ```.mkv```, ```.m4a```, etc. file extensions, NEVER ```.exe```.
 If you are pirating a videogame or software, an executable is what you SHOULD be getting, just make sure you trust it's source.

 ## Zip Folders